spujadas/elk-docker/README.md

 	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5000:5000 -it --name elk sebp/elk

-This command publishes the following ports, which are needed for proper operation of the ELK stack: 5601 (Kibana web interface), 9200 (Elasticsearch), and 5000 (Logstash server, receives logs from logstash forwarders – see next section).
+This command publishes the following ports, which are needed for proper operation of the ELK stack:

+- 5601 (Kibana web interface).
+- 9200 (Elasticsearch)
+- 5000 (Logstash server, receives logs from logstash forwarders – see next section).

 The figure below shows how the pieces fit together.

 	                                 +--------------------------------------------+
 	                                 |                  ELK server (Docker image) |